angrykoala/wendigo/README.md

 If you are using node@10 and puppeteer 1.4.0 or less, you may experience messages such as `Assertion failed: No node found for selector`, this is due to a change in how `console.assertion` works in node 10 and how puppeteer uses it, these messages won't affect the tests, if the messages are a big problem for you, consider downgrading your node.js version, upgrading puppeteer if possible or overriding console.assert: `console.assert=()=>{}`.

 > Remember to check [Puppeteer Troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md)

-## Changelog

-A curated, chronologically ordered list of notable changes for each version of this project can be found in [this](CHANGELOG.md) file.

 ## Acknowledgements